Trauma Therapy & PTSD Therapy in London (Post-Traumatic Stress Disorder)

 Inevitably, thinking and talking about the trauma may bring up difficult emotions and memories.
 Nonetheless, we know from experience that it can help reduce the overall distress and encourage a resolution of the problem.
 During the entire process, your therapist will support you in navigating any distress that comes up.
 We also acknowledge that trauma-focused work is not for everyone.
 We will make every effort to create an environment where you can control what direction the trauma therapy takes.
 This could involve talking about and managing the depression and anxiety that you may experience due to the traumatic experience.

 In your therapy sessions for PTSD, your trauma therapist can also work with you to explore the vicious cycles you may be experiencing and help you break out of these cycles.
-This is often the case with CBT (Cognitive Behavioural Therapy).
+This is often the case with CBT Therapy.
 See an example of a CBT vicious Cycle of PTSD below).

 What is EMDR for PTSD (Eye Movement Desensitisation and Reprocessing)?